Juild/Covid_GeneticAlg/README.md

     cmake .
     make covidga

-You should see a lot of new files being created, the only importat one is the executable file `covidga`.
+You should see a lot of new files being created, the only important one is the executable file `covidga`.